-That’s where the 3-burner models come in, or to be precise, the Weber Spirit E-330.
+That’s where the 3-burner models come in, or to be precise, the Weber Spirit E-330 gas grill.

 The Weber Spirit E-330 is a gas grill from Weber.
 The Spirit Line contains a bunch of variants of the same model - some models are 2-burners, and others are 3-burners.

-The E-330 sits right on top, offering pitmasters 3 burners, a sear, and a side burner.
+The E-330 sits on top, offering pitmasters three burners, a sear, and a side burner.

-While some may be disappointed about losing the smoky flavor that comes along with charcoal grills, this gas grill comes prepared and offers flavored cooking grates that transfer a delicious smoky aroma onto the food.
+While some may be disappointed about losing the smoky flavor of charcoal grills, this gas grill comes prepared.
+It offers flavored cooking grates that transfer a delicious smoky aroma onto the food.

-Here’s what you can expect when purchasing the Spirit E-330:
+Here’s what you can expect when purchasing the Weber Spirit E-330 gas grill:

 - 3 burners: 32,000 BTU/hr

 - Side burner: 12,000 BTU/hr

 - Cooking area: 424 square inches